 The main airport on Bali is Ngurah Rai International Airport, Denpasar (DPS), in the South of Bali, a short drive to the many beaches and about 1h to Ubud.
 The new international terminal opened in 2013 – and it is gorgeous!
-There are plenty of shops and restaurants and a great lounge!
+There are plenty of shops and restaurants and you’ll even find a great Priority Pass Lounge Bali!

-Getting Around: If you are planning to explore the many sights of Bali, like Lake Batur, Pura Besakih or Pura Ulun Danu Beratan (and you really should!), I recommend to hire a driver.
+Getting Around: If you are planning to explore the top tourist sights of Bali, like Lake Batur, Pura Besakih or Pura Ulun Danu Beratan (and you really should!), I recommend to hire a driver.
 A car & driver for an 8h day will start at around $35.
-You’ll most frequently find a Toyota Avanza (see photo), good for up to 4 passengers.
-You’ll pay more for larger or nicer cars or a longer day!
+You’ll most frequently find a Toyota Avanza (see photo), good for up to 4 passengers, or similar vans.
+You’ll pay more for larger or nicer cars, a longer day or distances!
 It allows you to go wherever you want, whenever you want, and the drivers know most of the frequently visited sites and have GPS systems for the not-so-well-known ones!
 You can reach most of the major sites within 2h from South Bali or Ubud, so you can see a lot in a day!
+You can ask your uber driver from the airport – many of them will do day tours as well!

-If you just have a specific destination in mind, a taxi is your best bet.
-They will be cheaper than a driver (because he’d have to come from home and go back) and there are plenty of them.
-There is one taxi company and only one that I’d recommend for Bali and that’s Bluebird!
+My recommendation before uber’s arrival is the only taxi company on Bali I’d trust and recommend – and that’s Bluebird!
 They have developed a reputation for being reliable, safe and honest, always using the meter and not overcharging!
 They look like the one in the picture.
 Unfortunately, there are many dishonest drivers for other companies who are charging 2-5 times the metered fare!
 They will refuse to use the meter and demand a fixed fee.
 If that happens to you, just get out and get another taxi!
 They all know about Bluebird’s stellar reputation – and are shamelessly copying their design, so now most taxis on Bali are blue, have a bird in the logo and “Bali Taxi” on the side.
 Your best bet is to look for the “Bluebird Group” on the front windshield.
 Or, you can download their app and order a taxi directly.
 Similar to uber or other taxi apps, you can see the taxi on a map and know their arrival and license plate.
 I used it and loved it!

 If you want to rely on mass transportation instead, your best bet is the Kura Kura bus – it’s connecting the major tourist spots along the beaches in South Bali and Ubud.
 They charge a fixed fee of under $2 for a ride along the beach, $4 to Nusa Dua or $7 to Ubud.
 They are mini buses, air conditioned and even have wifi on board.
 While you can connect between the different lines, the traffic in South Bali is pretty crazy, so I wouldn’t rely on their published schedule to much.
 Take your time – or stick with simple routes without connections.
 You can find out more about them here!